-Boundaries cannot be amended easily, although the Land Registry may amend title plans in some cases.
-It is far better to understand where the boundaries are, before purchasing a property, rather than assuming they can be agreed after the property has transferred.
+Boundaries cannot be amended easily, although the HM Land Registry may amend title plans in some cases.
+It is far better to understand where the boundaries are - before purchasing a property - rather than assuming they can be agreed after ownership has been transferred.

 What constitutes a boundary?